 A complaint can be made:

-- By post: Royal Free Charity, Pond Street, London, NW3 2QG
+- by post: Royal Free Charity, The Pears Building, Pond Street, London, NW3 2PP

 The investigating officer will investigate the complaint and aim to issue a formal response within 20 working days of the complaint being received.

 The investigating officer will capture relevant information about the case and ensure this is accurately recorded, including any necessary data collection.

 - to be kept up to date with the progress of their complaint